mm002a/JupyterNotebooks-V0.0/README.md

 Status -
    1. Initial upload.
-   1. Checking for execution and consistancy Colab and Anaconda
+   1. Checking for execution and consistancy Colab and Anaconda (Done 23/2/21)
-   1. Synching repositories
+   1. Synching repositories (Done23/2/21)
+   1. `Gas Viscosity and Equations of State` - updated Sutherland section.